 What do they cost?

-As with most technology, there is a large range of prices for electric fires.
+As with most technology, there is a large range of prices for an electric fireplace.
 Modern wall-mounted slimline fires cost from around £400 to £1,000.
 The power of the unit will also influence price.
 Many premium units have a 2KW maximum output, whereas cheaper ones tend to come in at 1.25KW to 1.5kW.
 Inset fires are usually a little cheaper.

 How to choose?